aspiers/openstack-summit-2016-austin-project-creation/markdown/setting-up-your-project.md

 Note:

-- Skim through this.
+- Skim through this
-- This should be covered later on.
+- This should be covered later on